algosup/2024-2025-project-2-serious-game-team-8/.github/ISSUE_TEMPLATE/functional_specifications_review_template.md

 - [ ] Is the document structured in a way that is easy to navigate and understand?
 - [ ] Are technical terms and concepts adequately explained for the intended audience?
 - [ ] Does the document include helpful references like glossaries, diagrams, or tables?

-#### **Adaptability and Scalability**

-- [ ] Does the document account for potential future changes or expansions?
-- [ ] Are provisions made for adding new features or adjusting scope if necessary?
-- [ ] Is the system design scalable to handle increased demand or additional use cases?

 ---